Is Blogging Worth It in 2023?

 And no, this is not an ultimate guide on how to make money as a blogger.

-How Do Blogs Make Money in 2022?
+How Do Blogs Make Money?

 To further demonstrate why blogging is still worth it in 2022, let me show you a bunch of proven ways blogs make money.